-Based on input given in the questionnaire the following considerations were answered with questionnaire results:
+Based on input given in the questionnaires, considerations are be made for the following items:

 - Data volumes in the EU gas market

 - Benefits of DE harmonisation

 - Synergies with electricity DE rules

 6.5.1 Data volumes

 Data volumes are split into two overviews.
 A distinction was made between an intensive market where more than 4000 messages per day are sent and a non-intensive market where less than 4000 messages per day are sent.
 The average data volume is based on answers from respondents of the questionnaire.
 To get a better understanding of these averages the minimum and maximum values are also given.